cmaloney/dcos-docs/_pages/usage/managing-services/kubernetes.md

 *   The DCOS CLI must be [installed][3].

-1. Add the Multiverse package repository source.

-    [add-multiverse]

-2. Install the [etcd-mesos][4] service, which provides failover for etcd.
+1. Install the [etcd-mesos][4] service, which provides failover for etcd.
 By default, the Kubernetes DCOS service installs a single-node etcd cluster.

         $ dcos package install etcd